 - Grease a large baking dish or a large cast iron skillet.
 Transfer the cooked potatoes to the baking dish (it's better to use a slotted spoon for that, because we want to leave liquid in the saucepan).
 Turn the heat on the saucepan to high and boil, stirring occasionally, until the liquid is reduced by half and slightly thickened.
 It should take about 15-20 minutes and you should get about 1 cup of the liquid.
 Pour it over the sweet potatoes in the baking dish.

-- The crust.
-Combine the flour, cinnamon, nutmeg, cloves, sugar, baking powder and salt together.
+- Combine the flour, cinnamon, nutmeg, cloves, sugar, baking powder and salt together.
 Stir.
 In a separate bowl whisk the butter, buttermilk and vanilla extract.
 Add the wet ingredients to the dry ingredients and mix until just combined.

 - Bake for about 30-35 minutes, or until the crust is cooked through and golden brown.
 Enjoy!